Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

 Interestingly, for selected time series measuring inflation (both consumer and producer price inflation) we find that lags of monetary aggregates are allowed to load on the respective inflation series.
 This result points towards a big advantage of our proposed prior relative to standard VAR priors in the Minnesota tradition: while these priors have been shown to work relatively well in huge dimensions \citep[see][]{banbura2010}, they also display a tendency to overshrink when the overall tightness of the prior is integrated out in a Bayesian framework, effectively pushing the posterior distribution of $\boldsymbol{B}$ towards the prior mean and thus ruling out patterns observed under the DL prior.

 Inspection of the interquartile range also indicates that the proposed shrinkage prior succeeds in reducing posterior uncertainty markedly.
 Note that the pattern found for the posterior median of $\boldsymbol{B}$ can also be found in terms of the posterior dispersion.
 We again observe that the coefficients associated with the first, own lag of a given variable are allowed to be non-zero whereas in most other cases the associated posterior is strongly concentrated around zero.
-For comparison, we provide heatmaps of posterior medians and interquartile ranges for $a=1/2$ in the Appendix, see Figure~\ref{fig:A2}.